2026 Report

 Venture Capital Demographics

-The composition of VC decision-makers directly influences funding patterns, as documented by Harvard Kennedy School research 4:
+The composition of VC decision-makers directly influences funding patterns4:

 • Women hold 17.3% of decision-making roles at US VC firms with $50M+ AUM